-Tax Court Procedure in Auburn, Maine
+Tax Court Procedure in Auburn, Georgia

-U.S. Tax Courts have one feature that's almost completely distinct in the U.S.: people who are not licensed attorneys in Maine, or anywhere else, are permitted to represent clients in Tax Court.
+U.S. Tax Courts have one feature that's almost completely distinct in the U.S.: people who are not licensed attorneys in Georgia, or anywhere else, are authorized to represent clients in Tax Court.
 This doesn't mean, however, that anyone can walk in off the street and start practicing tax law.
 Before they can practice before a tax court, non-attorneys have to take and pass a written exam that tests their knowledge of U.S. tax law.
 People who are already licensed to practice law, on the other hand, can practice before a tax court without taking this test.

-Most frequently, a resident of Auburn, Maine will find themselves in tax court because the relevant tax authority (usually the IRS), suspects that they have not paid all of the taxes that they are required to pay.
+Most commonly, a resident of Auburn, Georgia will find themselves in tax court because the relevant tax authority (usually the IRS), suspects that they have not paid all of the taxes that they are required to pay.
 To initiate a legal action against the taxpayer, the IRS will send them a letter laying out its allegations.
 Once this is received, the taxpayer has a moderate period of time (about 90 days) to go to the nearest U.S. tax court and respond.
 If you find yourself in this position, and want to dispute the allegations against you, you MUST file a response in a tax court in a timely manner.
 If you don't, you can easily lose your right to ever dispute those allegations again.

 Do I Need a Auburn, Georgia Tax Attorney?